image credit: vinnstock/shutterstock.com

 In most states, Reportable payroll is simply the straight time wage for the number of hours worked.
 There are no fringe benefits, (i.e. health insurance, 401(k) benefits, etc.) and no overtime rates included in the Reportable Payroll.
 For example, if your employee works 50 hours on a jobsite and is paid $20 per hour (straight time), your Reportable payroll would be 50 hours multiplied by $20 per hour for a total of $1,000 in Reportable payroll.

 *Please follow the required Statutory Guidelines in the state in which the project is located to determine what is to be considered reportable payroll.

 Since both Gross and Reportable payroll need to be calculated if you work on a Wrap-Up, it is important to understand the difference between both of them.
 If you have any additional questions regarding your payroll submission, Wrap-Ups, or other insurance policies, TSIB is ready to help.
-You can get in contact with TSIB today at 201-267-7500.
+You can also get in contact with TSIB today by calling 201-267-7500.

 TSIB’s Risk Consultants are currently servicing the following locations: